WeblateOrg/weblate/docs/admin/projects.rst

 Repository push URL
 +++++++++++++++++++

 Repository URL used for pushing.
-This is completely optional and push support is turned off when this is empty.
+This setting is used only for :ref:`vcs-git` and :ref:`vcs-mercurial` and push support is turned off for these when this is empty.

 .. seealso::